 Comcast offers its services directly to residential and business customers through call centers, door-to-door selling, direct mail advertising, television advertising, Internet advertising, local media advertising, telemarketing, and retail outlets.

-Comcast spent about $5.1 billion on advertising, marketing, and promotion expenses during fiscal 2013.
+Comcast spent about $5.9 billion on advertising, marketing, and promotion expenses in 2015.

 Mergers and Acquisitions